 Additional publications in Medicare & Medicaid Research Review, Medical Care, Australian and New Zealand Journal of Public Health and the Medical Journal of Australia have outlined research initiatives and funding policies to reduce complications of care.
-He holds master's degrees from Monash University (MPH) and Latrobe University (MHS), and is a doctoral candidate at the University of Queensland.
+He holds master's degrees from Monash University (MPH) and Latrobe University (MHS), and received his PhD from the University of Queensland.

 McNair P, Luft H. Enhancing Medicare’s hospital acquired conditions policy to encompass readmissions.
 Medicare & Medicaid Research Review.
 2012;2(2):E1-E15.

 McNair PD, Jackson TJ, Borovnicar DJ.
 The US Medicare policy of not reimbursing hospital-acquired conditions: what impact would such a policy have in Victorian hospitals?
 Med J Aust.
 2010 Jul 5;193(1):22-5.
 PMID: 20618109